Image from Canva

 Everyone loves fall.
 The perfect temperatures, cozy clothes and blankets, and seasonal decór put everyone in a good mood.
 So, use your festive, happy spirit to help you tackle fall maintenance chores with a smile.
 Later, you can reward your efforts with your favorite pumpkin-flavored coffee.

-The cold months approaching mean a host of potential bad weather can ruin the best laid plans.
-Fall maintenance is important because it’s the foundation for securing your home against rain, snow, and dipping temperatures.
+The cold months mean a host of potential bad weather can ruin the best-laid plans.
+Fall maintenance is extra important because it’s the foundation for securing your home against rain, snow, and dipping temperatures.

 You’ll spend plenty of time in the kitchen preparing school lunches, holiday meals, and festive treats.
-Keep it in working order to make cooking and baking enjoyable.
+So keep it in working order to make cooking and baking enjoyable.

 - Restock the kitchen with new utensils and cookware for fast and efficient prep.

 - Plan and freeze recipes for quick and easy meals.

 - The dishwasher’s interior can get stinky.
 Clean it with a homemade vinegar solution or commercial cleaners.

 - The oven will be in heavy rotation this fall.
 Start with a deep scouring and continue touch-ups throughout the season.

 - Don’t forget about holiday ware.
 Remove it from storage and cleanse before service.